tommac08/docsv2/sources/gcr.md

 To enable GCR integration for the repository for which you want to pull a custom image -

-- Go to your repository page on Shippable and click on 'Integrations' on the right sidebar
+- Go to your repository page on Shippable
-- Click on the dropdown for 'Hub' and select the Integration name you want to use.
+- Make sure you have set up the GCR integration for the project as per instructions [here](project_settings.md)
-- On the repo page, go to 'Settings'.
-Choose the following to pull an image from GCR -
+- Go to the `Settings` for the project and set the following option to pull an image from GCR -
     - Pull image from : gcr.io/gcr_project_id/image_name